Machine API Overview

 • capability flags such as whether vault metadata writes are available for the current machine identity

-This is the recommended first call for automation that needs to understand its current tenant context, policy limits, or whether it still needs a registered runtime signer before AGENT-scoped vault metadata writes will succeed.
+This is the recommended first call for automation that needs to understand its current tenant context, policy limits, or available write paths.

 Vault Metadata vs Secret Values